 November 14 is celebrated as National Pickle Day.
 This day was first observed by the Pickle Packers International back in 1949 to observe the pickle as one of the most popular fermented foods.
-I’m pleased to be taking part in this day devoted to everything about the pickles as it’s the first food I remember falling in love with.
+I’m pleased to be celebrating everything about the pickles as it’s the first food I remember falling in love with.
 Little did I know that this was also my introduction to traditionally fermented real food.

 Growing up in Cleveland, there was a great local pickle company Don Hermann’s, which made true kosher dill pickles with salt and water to pickle the cucumbers.
 They also didn’t use any vinegar.
 Like my family, these pickle makers were a Jewish family with Hungarian ancestry.
 So I was raised knowing what good old Jewish deli pickles tasted like.